 Portfolio Transition and Risk Management

 The years immediately before and after retirement – often called the “retirement risk zone” – require careful portfolio management.
 Market downturns during this period can have outsized impacts on long-term retirement security.
 This necessitates a thoughtful transition from accumulation to distribution strategies.
+Consider implementing a dynamic asset allocation strategy that:- Provides adequate liquidity for near-term needs

 - Maintains growth potential for longer-term expenses